jfpsf/flurry-phonegap-plugin/README.md

 UPDATE: 12/11/2013 - Updated to work as a node package.
 Confirmed compatibility with Flurry 4.3 and Cordova 3.1

+UPDATE: 12/23/2013 - published as NPM Package, so should be installable now.

 Phonegap plugin for Flurry mobile analytics

 I've tested this plugin in PhoneGap 2.1 projects and it works fine.
 I've only included the methods that I've had a use for.